-This works for store purchases too. iPhone X users still getting used to the Apple Pay double click side button Face ID gesture really appreciate the simplicity of Express Transit Suica.
-Express Transit is also secure:
+This works for store purchases too. iPhone users who dislike the Apple Pay double click side button Face ID gesture really appreciate the simplicity of Express Transit Suica.
+Express Transit Mode is also secure:

-- Express Transit is not enabled until the iPhone passcode is entered and Touch ID / Face ID is enabled after turning on the device
+- Express Transit Mode is not enabled until the iPhone passcode is entered and Touch ID/Face ID enabled after turning on the device

-- Express Transit is automatically disabled when Touch ID / Face ID is disabled
+- Express Transit is disabled when Touch ID/Face ID is disabled

-The video below illustrates Suica Express Transit security on iPhone X:
+The video below illustrates Express Transit Mode security on iPhone X: